 Section 4.05.
 Company Common Stock.
-All of the outstanding capital stock of the Company is owned by AFC and the Individual Stockholders as set forth in Section 4.05 of the Disclosure Schedule.
-The number of shares of Company Common Stock set forth opposite each Company Stockholder's name in Section 4.05 of the Disclosure Schedule includes all the shares of capital stock of the Company owned, beneficially or directly, by it or him on the date hereof.
+All of the outstanding capital stock of the Company is owned by AFC and the Individual Stockholders as set forth inSection 4.05 of the Disclosure Schedule.
+The number of shares of Company Common Stock set forth opposite each Company Stockholder's name inSection 4.05 of the Disclosure Schedule includes all the shares of capital stock of the Company owned, beneficially or directly, by it or him on the date hereof.
 Except as set forth in Section 4.05 of the Disclosure Schedule, such party holds such shares of the Company Common Stock, free and clear of any restrictions on transfer (other than any restrictions under the Securities Act (as hereinafter defined) and state securities laws), Taxes, Liens, options, warrants, purchase rights, contracts, commitments, equities, claims, and demands.
-Such party is not a party to any option, warrant, purchase right, or other contract or commitment that could require it to sell, transfer, or otherwise dispose of any the shares of the Company Common Stock (other than pursuant to this Agreement) or is a party to any voting trust, proxy, or other agreement or understanding with respect to the voting of any of the shares of the Company Common Stock.
+Such party is not a party to any option, warrant to this Agreement) or is a party to any voting trust, proxy, or other agreement or understanding with respect to the voting of any of the shares of the Company Common Stock.